-This doesn’t mean you have to forgo your beloved squats or hip thrusts, don’t worry, we get it!
+This doesn’t mean you have to forgo your beloved hip thrusts or squats, don’t worry, we get it!
 Leg-day withdrawals are real ladies.
-However, if your go-to exercises start to feel a breeze or are not challenging enough, then you must increase the resistance or weight safely and gradually until it starts to feel more of a challenge in order to see the changes to your body that you want.
+However, if your go-to exercises start to feel a breeze and are not challenging enough, then you must increase the resistance or weight safely and gradually until it starts to feel more of a challenge in order to see the changes to your body that you want.

 A popular training method used to increase muscle growth is progressive overload; this is the gradual increase of stress placed on the body during exercise.
 This can be done in a number of ways such as increasing the weight, increasing the number of reps, adding a resistance band, changing your stance (e.g. widen your stance from a normal squat to a sumo squat position) or make an exercise more challenging by elevating yourself or creating a deficit during a movement (for example deficit curtsy lunges, stepping backwards with one leg down from a weight plate or step, which targets the glutes more than a regular curtsy lunge).